So you’d love to see more volunteers serve in your church or organization.

 Part of growing is providing a healthy environment.
-Pay attention to the issues addressed by the other six questions and you’ll have an environment that favours growth.
+Pay attention to the issues addressed by the other six questions and you’ll have an environment that favors growth.

 But you also need to care for volunteers spiritually, or at least provide an environment in which spiritual growth flourishes.

 Share your journey.

 Mentor your key leaders.

 You can’t guarantee spiritual growth will happen, but you can provide the conditions in which it can easily happen.